Commercial Air Conditioning, Commercial HVAC, Commercial Installations, Commercial Refrigeration

-Luckily, Restaurant Week will be stirring up some fresh interest in the local dining scene and hopefully drive some new business your way.
-You want to make a good impression, so what’s a good way to turn them into repeat customers?
+Luckily, Restaurant Week will stir up some fresh interest in the local dining scene and hopefully drive some new business your way.
+So what’s a good way to turn new visitors into repeat customers?

 1. Entertain to sustain the audience

 Having special events and entertainment is a great way to get restaurant customer retention.
-Diners will choose your business repeatedly if offer special one-time events and a fun night out.
+Diners will choose your business again and again if you offer special events and a fun night out.
 Go classic, with karaoke, open mics, trivia, and live music.
 Or you can stand out with stand-up comedians, themed parties, and cooking demonstrations.

 2. Try a regular theme

 Having recurring events helps increase restaurant customer retention because it integrates your restaurant into your customer’s routine.
 Taco Tuesday?
 Breakfast for Dinner Day?
 Make it your own and diners will remember to visit regularly.

-3. Participate in your community
+3. Get involved in your community

 Hosting a fundraiser for a local organization or student group is a great way to get involved, and it drives traffic to your restaurant.
-Sponsor a club or team by promising to donate a certain percentage of sales (of customers who show the event flyer) for the night.
+Sponsor a club or team by promising to donate a certain percentage of sales (from customers who show the event flyer) for the night.
 The group will publicize your fundraiser, one-time customers will have extra incentive to stop by again, and your restaurant will get a positive reputation.

 Another way to improve restaurant customer retention is to have a presence at local events and street fairs.
 Cater an event, support charity, or sell your specialty at a booth.
 Not only will this get your name out there, but it will also show people you care.

 4. Reward customer loyalty

 Give them something else they want.
 If you have entertainment, give your rewards members the first chance to get tickets.
 Guaranteed reservations during busy hours and special events are also great options for a restaurant customer retention rewards program.

 Everyone likes a birthday present.
 Let your customers know you haven’t forgotten them with a birthday card (or, more likely, an email).
 The coupon or free drink will get the recipient in the door, hopefully with a few celebrating guests in tow.
 By sending out a gift coupon, you’ll get the restaurant customer retention of the customer, and the business of the rest of their party.
 A special deal is an incentive, of course, but just the reminder is likely to encourage repeat visits.
 It will also help you make a personal connection and generate restaurant customer loyalty.

-Nothing drives people away from good food faster than a bad atmosphere.
+Nothing drives people away from good food faster than an uncomfortable dining room.
 Create a comfortable atmosphere for your customer- not too hot or cold, make sure no vents blowing directly on one table more than another.

 A refrigeration failure can result in many problems.
 Keeping food at the required temperature is hard when you don’t have enough space or a malfunctioning refrigerator.
 You could lose stock, and lose ingredients for dishes that customers have already ordered.
 With so many places to eat around, those unhappy customers aren’t likely to give you a second chance.
 Having properly maintained refrigeration can help avoid such a hit to your restaurant customer retention.